Social Employee Advocacy: 5 steps to get your employees promoting your brand

 Workplace conflict, change and challenges are a reality of any organization.
 If Amazon’s example can teach us anything, it’s the potential cost of failing to prepare for and respond appropriately to employee disgruntlement – and the damage that can have on an employer brand.

-One of the key steps to developing employee advocates, therefore, is to empower them with the opportunity and means to give feedback.
+One of the key steps to developing social employee advocates, therefore, is to empower them with the opportunity and means to give feedback.

 This is an instance where social technology can play a vital role.
 Using a company intranet, HR staff can not only host guidelines for anonymously reporting issues or helpful hints for conflict resolution, but facilitate top-down communication and proactively seek employee feedback.